jbavari/jbavari.github.io/source/_posts/2013-10-26-rev-up-your-rails-engine-for-static-assets.markdown

 Let's look at the full request cycle for mounted engines for "/mobile/app":

-* A request for "/mobile/app" goes through our hosting application, no routes is found for "/mobile/app" for the hosting application routing file, so it looks at the engine.
+* A request for "/mobile/app" goes through our hosting application, no routes are found for "/mobile/app" for the hosting application routing file, so it looks at the engine.
 * The engine has a route, so it then begins looking in the hosting application for the mobile controller
 * If the hosting application has no mobile controller, it then begins looking at it's included engines for a mobile controller
 * The engine has a controller, so it uses that controller's action and goes to render the view.